fletelli42/uniswap-v3-wallet-ranker/README.md

 # uniswap-v3-wallet-ranker

-This script retrieves and sorts Ethereum wallet addresses based on their ETH balances.
-It fetches the origin addresses from the last `n` swaps on Uniswap V3 and then fetches the current balances of these addresses using the Etherscan API.
-The results are then sorted in descending order based on the ETH balance, showing the richest wallet first.
+This Python tool retrieves the origin addresses of recent swaps from Uniswap V3 using TheGraph's API.
+It then fetches the current ETH balances of these addresses using the Etherscan API.
+The results are ranked in descending order based on balance, showcasing the richest wallets first.
+Additionally, users can specify a minimum balance threshold to filter and focus on wallets with significant balances.

 ## Prerequisites: